 Thomas and Diann Mann Symposia

-The Thomas and Diann Symposium fund was established in 1997 by Mr. and Mrs. Mann to support annual symposia in the Ohio State’s College of Humanities, in which eminent scholars, along with Ohio State University faculty, present lectures on a chosen topic in the area of Jewish studies.
+The Thomas and Diann Mann Symposium Fund was established in 1997 to support annual symposia in The Ohio State University’s College of Humanities, in which eminent scholars, along with Ohio State University faculty, present lectures on a chosen topic around Jewish studies.
+Since the College of Humanities merged with other colleges to form Ohio State’s College of Arts and Sciences in 2010, the annual Mann Symposium has supported Jewish inquiry across the arts, humanities, and social sciences.

 Past Symposia